MrHedmad/data-stewardship-knowledgebase/src/emoji_key.md

 Many links are tagged with emojis.
 Here's what they mean:

 - Type of content:
+    - :curly_loop: > A link to another page in the DSK.
     - :speech_balloon: > Opinion piece, presentation, blog post or other content by an individual or organization.
     - :newspaper: > News article, editoral or piece by a journalist.
     - :office: > Official communication from an institutional organization.